AndreaMercatanti/AndreaMercatanti.github.io/index.md

 - **Retrospective causal inference via elapsed time-weighted matrix completion, with an evaluation of the effect of the Schengen Area on the labour market of border regions** (2021) with A. Albanese, F. Li, and J. Poulos. _IZA, Institute of Labor Economics, Discussion papers series, n.
 14472_.

 # Professional experience
+- 2022-present Senior Researcher in Econometrics at the Dep.t of Statistical Sciences, Sapienza University of Rome, Italy.
-- 2021-2022 Senior Researcher in Economic Statistics.
-Dep.t of Economics, University of Verona, Italy.
+- 2021-2022 Senior Researcher in Economic Statistics at the Dep.t of Economics, University of Verona, Italy.
-- 2019-2021 Statistician.
-Statistical Data Collection and Processing Directorate, Bank of Italy, Rome, Italy.
+- 2019-2021 Statistician at the Statistical Data Collection and Processing Directorate, Bank of Italy, Rome, Italy.
-- 2016-2019 Researcher (on leave from the Bank of Italy).
-LISER Luxembourg Institute of Socio-Economic Research, Esch-sur-Alzette/Belval, Luxembourg.
+- 2016-2019 Researcher (on leave from the Bank of Italy) at LISER Luxembourg Institute of Socio-Economic Research, Esch-sur-Alzette/Belval, Luxembourg.
-- 2014 Research Fellow.
-SAMSI, Statistical and Applied Mathematical Sciences Institute, Research Triangle Park, North Carolina, USA.
+- 2014 Research Fellow at SAMSI, Statistical and Applied Mathematical Sciences Institute, Research Triangle Park, North Carolina, USA.
-- 2008-2015 Statistician.
-Statistical Analysis Directorate, Bank of Italy, Rome, Italy.
+- 2008-2015 Statistician. at the Statistical Analysis Directorate, Bank of Italy, Rome, Italy.
-- 2005-2008 Statistician.
-Payment Systems Directorate, Bank of Italy, Rome, Italy.
+- 2005-2008 Statistician at the Payment Systems Directorate, Bank of Italy, Rome, Italy.
-- 2000-2004 Postdoc position in Statistics.
-Dep.t of Statistics and Applied Mathematics, University of Pisa, Italy.
+- 2000-2004 Postdoc position in Statistics at the Dep.t of Statistics and Applied Mathematics, University of Pisa, Italy.

 # Contacts
 Andrea Mercatanti\